cmisenas/canny-edge-detection/README.md

 You'll need [Node.js](http://nodejs.org/) installed.
 Go to root directory of the project and start by entering the following on your terminal:
 ```
-node js/server.js
+$ npm start
 ```
-Access program on port 8000.
+Access program on port http://localhost:8000/.

 ## TODO

-+ Image uploading.
+- [ ] Image uploading.
 Currently, it is not able to upload images (image must already be on the img folder)

 ## License

 Distributed under the terms of the [GNU General Public License version 3](http://www.gnu.org/copyleft/gpl.html).

 ```